oracle-livelabs/oci/media-services/stream-your-video-using-oracle-cloud/05-python-java/python-java.md

     }</copy>
 ```

-9. Other required  accessr=ory functions for the program to run.
+9. Other essential accessory functions for the program to run.

 ```
 <copy>// User Input